MEVJ/MEAN-Commerce/README.md

 # MEAN-Commerce
 MEAN eCommerce

-Clone or download the package to your local
+Clone or download the package to your local and run the below to install dependencies npm install

-run
-npm install
 bower install

 node app